strategineer/personal-website/content/blog/2025-01-23/index.md

 And, every so often depending on how dangerous the area the PCs are in, you'll roll a d6 to check for a random encounter.
 On a 1, the PCs encounter something or someone.

-This makes it clear for everyone at the table that spending real-time discussing what to do next or spending game-time searching under every tile in a room for traps has the risk of a random encounter associated with it.
+This makes it clear for everyone at the table that spending real-time discussing what to do next or spending game-time searching under every tile in a room for traps brings the risk of a random encounter with it.

 So, players are encouraged by the system to just **do** something which tends to be more fun and keeps the game from becoming a slog.

 While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for newcomers.
 This ethos makes Shadowdark RPG stand out among its OSR peers.

 I can't stress how amazingly concise and useful the rulebook is.
-But it's not a perfect fit for every OSR campaign you're going to run, including the one I ran.
+But it's not a perfect fit for every OSR campaign you're going to run.

 ## What's less cool about Shadowdark RPG?